Ananym/welcome-to-nexus/character/beyond-99th.md

 ## Subpaths

-Make sure you investigate subpaths, as some paths - fighters in particular, but also Mages beyond il-san - require a subpath to function effectively after 99.
+Make sure you investigate subpaths, as some paths - fighters in particular - require a subpath to function effectively after 99.
 You can choose between [Community-lead Subpaths](character/community-subpath.md), which involve training under a guide of that subpath, or your path's totem-focused [NPC Subpath](character/npc-subpath.md) which is not dependent on community interaction.
 You don't need to be level 99 to start training for a community subpath, but only level 99 players can join an NPC subpath.

 To join an [NPC subpath](character/npc-subpath.md), or learn the warrior & rogue fighting techniques of a community subpath, you must sacrifice one billion experience.
 Be careful not to die or overspend your experience, or it may be a struggle to recover this amount!